developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### GPRS Configuration - Action Add APN MCC

-This Managed Configuration allows an Administrator using an EMM to specify the Mobile Country Code (MCC) of the APN to be added when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify the Mobile Country Code (MCC) of the APN to be added when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-The MCC generally match the SIM card being used or the APN will not be usable.
+The MCC generally matches the SIM card being used or the APN is usable.

 ### GPRS Configuration - Action Add APN MNC

 This Managed Configuration allows an Administrator using an EMM to specify the Mobile Network Code (MNC) of the APN to be added when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-The MNC generally match the SIM card being used or the APN will not be usable.
+The MNC generally matches the SIM card being used or the APN is not usable.

 ### GPRS Configuration - Action Remove APN Name

-This Managed Configuration allows an Administrator using an EMM to provide the name of an APN to be removedwhen the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***RemoveApn***.
+This Managed Configuration allows an Administrator using an EMM to provide the name of an APN to remove when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***RemoveApn***.

 ## General UI Configuration